 - Snapshot: Bring Oyster Reefs Back to Oyster Harbour

 To date, 1000 tonnes of limestone rocks have been placed on the seafloor to construct reef segments, and these have been seeded with about one million hatchery-reared flat oysters.
-Researchers from The Nature Conservancy and UWA, together with Citizen Scientists, are helping to monitor and assess the social, environmental and economic values of the reef.
+Researchers from The Nature Conservancy and UWA, together with Citizen Scientists, have contributed to monitoring and assessing the social, environmental and economic values of the reef.
+After deployment and seeding of the reef, several surveys have been conducted at reef sites and, as a comparison, also at nearby seagrass and sandy seafloor sites.

 Results indicate that the newly-constructed reef is on an ecological trajectory consistent with becoming a fully-functioning shellfish reef in the future.
 In addition to the hatchery-reared oysters that were placed onto the reef, there is evidence that suggests the reef is beginning to act as a site for natural oyster settlement.
 Marine biodiversity has already increased in the area as a result of construction of the reef.